singhpawank/singhpawank/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-- 🌱 I’m interested in Competitive Coding, Web Development and Cyber Security.
+- 🌱 I’m interested in Competitive Coding, Web Development and Machine Learning.
-- 👯 I’m looking to collaborate on Web Development and Cyber Security.
+- 👯 I’m looking to collaborate on ...
 - 📫 How to reach me:
     * Mail: singhpawank12@gmail.com
     * Linkedin: https://www.linkedin.com/in/singhpawank/